Academic Coaching FAQ

 Who will be my academic coach?

-Academic Coaches are graduate students.
+We have a full time professional and a graduate student who take coaching appointments.
 Coaches have excellent oral and written communication skills who are trained in evidence-based strategies to facilitate each session.
 Our current coaches' profiles can be found here.

 Do I have to be failing to receive academic coaching?